alissajouljian/Startup_Prediciton/README.md

 ## Files

 - `data.csv`: Dataset containing the data for analysis.
-- `data_analysis.ipynb`: Jupyter Notebook file for data analysis.
+- `data_analysis.ipynb`: Jupyter Notebook file for data analysis and prediction